fahey252/Azure532Certification/DesignAndImplementCloudServices/monitor-and-debug-a-cloud-service.md

   * Pushlish Wizard > Build Configuration > Debug build.
 Advanced > __Enable Remote Debugger For All Roles check box.__ > Publish.
   * Server Explorer > Cloud Service > Choose role or instance __Attach Debugger__ > __Attach to Proccess__ > (for example, for a worker role attach to `WaWorkerHost.exe`)
   * Can attached the debugger to all instances in the a role or to an individual instance.
   * When stopped at a breakpoint, you stop all incoming requests.
 Not a good idea for production.
 If at breakpoint for a few minutes, traffic is no longer directed to that instance.
 If you are stopped too long, the remote debugger service (__msvsmon.exe__) detaches from the process.
+  * It is not possible to attach the debugger to an entire cloud service; a __role instance must be the target to attach to__.

 #### Establish a connection using Remote Desktop cmdlets in Windows PowerShell Azure PowerShell
   * Can enable RDP to get remote into a web or worker instance and debug within. __Can enable RDP when deploying or enable with Powershell/from the Portal after already deployed.__ Download RDP file from the Portal to connect.